Ziyan Wu

 Qian Wang,

-IEEE Transations on Medical Imaging (TMI),
+Jie-Zhi Cheng IEEE Transactions on Medical Imaging (TMI),

 We propose a new attention-driven weakly supervised algorithm comprising a hierarchical attention mining framework that unifies activation- and gradient-based visual attention in a holistic manner.
 Our key algorithmic innovations include the design of explicit ordinal attention constraints, enabling principled model training in a weakly-supervised fashion, while also facilitating the generation of visual-attention-driven model explanations by means of localization cues.